crystaluniverse/bcdb-client/README.md

 - run bcdb : `./bcdb --seed-file user.seed `
 - now you can talk to `bcdb` through http via unix socket `/tmp/bcdb.sock`

+##### Copy zdb and bcdb to your local user **Optional**
+- You can copy zdb and bcdb to _/usr/local/bin_ to be able to use them from terminal dirctly as follow:
+  - `sudo cp {0-db folder path}/bin/zdb /usr/local/bin`
+  - `sudo cp {bcdb folder path}/target/x86_64-unknown-linux-musl/release/bcdb /usr/local/bin`
+- Now you can use them as follow:
+  - For 0-db: `zdb --mode seq`
+  - For bcdb: `bcdb --seed-file user.seed`

 ##### Use the library in your application

 **WARNING**